 Our web site offers lesson plan suggestions and tutorial instructions for using other web sites.
-These are offered as an aid to K-12 teachers.
+These are offered as an aid to educators grades K-12.
 While an effort has been made to match the matrerials in the SEA Lesson Plan Library with Next Generation Science Standards, the ultimate determination of the suitability of those materials for use with students or to meet specific curricular objectives is completely up to the user.
-Teachers who download our lesson plan materials are free to modify lesson materials to more closely serve the needs of their students, their curricula, or their classroom situations provided appropriate credit is given to original authors and developers.
+Teachers who download our lesson plan materials are free to modify the lesson materials to more closely serve the needs of their students, their curricula, or their classroom situations provided appropriate credit is given to original authors and developers.

 Printed and video tutorials are found in many of our lesson plan suggestions, materials posted in Moodle, and offered in the Using Satellites section, and other areas of our web site.
 Included in these tutorials are illustrations of the use of downloadable applications for local installation as well as web-based applications.
 Such web-based applications are offered by individuals and organizations other than the Satellites Educators Association, Inc., and the Satellite Educators Association, Inc. has no control over the contents of those web sites.
 Users of our web site should be aware that such individuals and organizations will occasionally update their own web sites resulting in a potential mismatch between our tutorials and those web sites.

 As staff, time and other resources are available, an effort will be made to periodically update our lesson plans and tutorials.
 However, the Satellite Educators Association, Inc. makes no claim as to the accuracy or suitability for use of any lesson plan or tutorial offered on its Web site.